sadmankiba/bendability/docs/Boundaries.md

 #### Procedure
 Closest distance from boundary middle to a long linker (>=40 bp) middle was recorded.
-[C5, C6][F6, F7]
+[C5, C6][F6, F7] Param - ?

 #### Observations
 - Significantly higher numbers of linkers >=30 or 40 bp are close to boundaries than linkers >= 60 or 80 bp.
 Suggests that 40bp linker is a good threshold to find NDRs near boundaries.
 - When only strong boundaries are considered (stronger 2 quartiles), about 90% boundaries have a linker >=40 bp within +- 250 bp.
+(That's a lot of distance!)

 - Only 60% random locs are within +- 250bp of a long linker (>=40bp).

 #### Future Directions